-On April 4, 2018, the Ministry of Finance and STA jointly promulgated the Circular of the Ministry of Finance and the State Administration of Taxation on Adjustment of Value-Added Tax Rates, or Circular 32, which took effect on May 1, 2018.
-According to Circular 32: (i) for VAT taxable sales or importation of goods originally subject to VAT rates of 17% and 11%. respectively, tax rates are adjusted to 16% and 10%, respectively; (ii) for purchase of agricultural products originally subject to deduction rate of 11%, the deduction rate is adjusted to 10%; (iii) for purchase of agricultural products for the purpose of production and sales or consigned processing of goods subject to the tax rate of 16%, the taxes are calculated at the deduction rate of 12%; (iv) for exported goods originally subject to the tax rate of 17% and export tax refund rate of 17%, the export tax refund rate is adjusted to 16%; and (v) for exported goods and cross-border taxable acts originally subject to the tax rate of 11% and export tax refund rate of 11%, the export tax refund rate is adjusted to 10%.
-To further reduce VAT, on March 30, 2019, the Ministry of Finance, STA, and the General Administration of Customs jointly promulgated the Announcement on Relevant Policies for Deepening Value-Added Tax Reform, or the STA Announcement 39, which took effect on April 1, 2019.
-According to the announcement: (i) for VAT taxable sales or importation of goods originally subject to VAT rates of 16% and 10%, tax rates are adjusted to 13% and 9%, respectively; (ii) for purchase of agricultural products originally subject to deduction rate of 10%, the deduction rate is adjusted to 9%; (iii) for purchase of agricultural products for the purpose of production and sales or consigned processing of goods subject to the tax rate of 13%, the taxes are calculated at the deduction rate of 10%; (iv) for exported goods originally subject to the tax rate of 16% and export tax refund rate of 16%, the export tax refund rate is adjusted to 13%; and (v) for exported goods and cross-border taxable acts originally subject to the tax rate of 10% and export tax refund rate of 10%, the export tax refund rate is adjusted to 9%.
-The STA Announcement 39 took effect on April 1, 2019 and shall be prevail in case of any conflict with existing provisions.
+On April 4, 2018, the MOF and the STA jointly promulgated the Circular of the Ministry of Finance and the State Administration of Taxation on Adjustment of Value-added Tax Rates, or Circular 32, which came into effect on May 1, 2018.
+According to Circular 32: (i) for VAT taxable sales or importation of goods originally subject to VAT rates of 17% and 11%, respectively, tax rates are adjusted to 16% and 10%, respectively; (ii) for purchase of agricultural products originally subject to deduction rate of 11%, the deduction rate is adjusted to 10%; (iii) for purchase of agricultural products for the purpose of production and sales or consigned processing of goods subject to the tax rate of 16%, the taxes are calculated at the deduction rate of 12%; (iv) for exported goods originally subject to the tax rate of 17% and export tax refund rate is adjusted to 16%; and (v) for exported goods and cross-border taxable acts originally subject to the tax rate of 11% and export tax refund rate is adjusted to 10%.

+To further reduce VAT, on March 20, 2019, the MOF, the STA, and the General Administration of Customs jointly promulgated the Announcement on Relevant Policies for Deepening Value-added Tax Reform, or the Announcement 39, which came into effect on April 1, 2019.
+According to the Announcement 39: (i) for VAT taxable sales or importation of goods originally subject to VAT rates of 16% and 10%, respectively, tax rates are adjusted to 13% and 9%, respectively; (ii) for purchase of agricultural products originally subject to deduction rate of 10%, the deduction rate is adjusted to 9%; (iii) for purchase of agricultural products for the purpose of production and sales or consigned processing of goods subject to the tax rate of 13%, the taxes are calculated at the deduction rate of 10%; (iv) for exported goods originally subject to the tax rate of 16% and export tax refund rate of 16%, the export tax refund rate is adjusted to 13%; and (v) for exported goods and cross-border taxable acts originally subject to the tax rate of 10% and export tax refund rate of 10%, the export tax refund rate is adjusted to 9%.
+The Announcement 39 should prevail in case of any conflict with existing provisions.